vadimv/server-components/README.md

 </html>
 ```

-to be represented in the DSL Java code as below:
+to be represented in the Java DSL as the code fragment below:

 ```java
     import static rsp.html.HtmlDsl.*;